 The 5:2 Diet

 With this approach, you eat normally five days per week and restrict your calories to 500–600 on two nonconsecutive days (12).
-For example, you could eat normally from Monday to Friday and then fast on Saturday and Sunday.
+For example, you could eat normally every day except Monday and Thursday, when you will restrict your calories.

 This diet may also be a good option for endomorphs because it allows them to enjoy regular meals most of the time while still getting the benefits of fasting.